cjerdonek/rivest-sampler-tests/README.md

 [browser implementation][browser-impl] on his web site.
 The test cases in this repository can be used to help check that new implementations are correct.

+The contents of this repository are licensed under a BSD 3-clause license, unless indicated otherwise.
+For example, the reference implementation was released under the MIT License.
+See the [`LICENSE`](LICENSE) file for the BSD license.

 Test Details